Introduction

 apache2handler

-First, as we saw for Apache, it is always a good idea to hide the value of PHP in use.
+First, as we saw for Apache, it's always a good idea to hide the value of PHP in use.
 The parameter expose_php tells PHP to add an extra HTTP header X-Powered-By in all responses.
-It is better to hide this information by turning expose_php off.
+It's better to hide this information by turning expose_php off.

 Furthermore, the following options need to be reviewed: